Great British Energy Bill overarching factsheet

 The Great British Energy Bill applies to the whole of the UK.

-Great British Energy is intended to benefit all 4 corners of our nation and will help ensure every part of the UK has a role to play in delivering energy independence for our country.
+Great British Energy is intended to benefit all four corners of our nation and will help ensure every part of the UK has a role to play in delivering energy independence for our country.

-In line with the Sewel Convention, legislative consent is being sought from each of the devolved governments, to the extent that provisions within the Bill fall within their competence.
+In line with the Sewel Convention, a legislative consent motion is being sought from each of the devolved governments, to the extent that provisions within the Bill fall within their competence.
 The Bill also requires the Secretary of State to consult ministers of the devolved governments on any aspects of the statement of strategic priorities for Great British Energy that within devolved competence.

 How will you be engaging the devolved governments throughout passage?

-We have been engaging regularly with the devolved governments, at both ministerial and official level, on our plans for Great British Energy and will continue to do so.
-Great British Energy is intended to benefit all 4 nations of the United Kingdom.
+We have been engaging regularly with the devolved governments, at both Ministerial and official level, on our plans for Great British Energy and will continue to do so.

 Where will Great British Energy derive its powers from?